We’re currently in the process of establishing neurodiversity networks for staff and students here at the University of Surrey.

 Share your experience

 You can anonymously share your experience of being neurodivergent at Surrey by filling out this form.

-Alternatively, if you would like to share your story, thoughts, or perspective more publicly to share with the wider community on the Neurodiversity at Surrey blog, please email us.
+Alternatively, if you would like to share your story, thoughts, or perspective more publicly to share with the wider community on the Neurodiversity at Surrey blog, please email us or use this form.